False Data Injection Threats in Active Distribution Systems: A Comprehensive Survey: Proposed Taxonomy

 Several studies on FDI threats to distribution systems have been conducted by researchers.
 In this survey, we propose a taxonomy to classify threats on ADSs with respect to attack targets as shown in Figure \ref{figuretaxonomy} below.
 The four major attack target levels are:

-\begin{enumerate} \item End-user Level: Edge devices based at the end-user side/customer side are often prone to several cyber-threats due to the lack of standardization and secure communication protocols.
+\begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item End-user Level: Edge devices based at the end-user side/customer side are often prone to several cyber-threats due to the lack of standardization and secure communication protocols.
 Therefore, we address the related FDI threats within this attack target level in Section \ref{sec:enduserlevel}.

-\item Field Devices:The integration of IoT-based devices increases the complexity of the wireless field area networks which opens up security vulnerabilities and can impact the grid.
+\item Field Devices: The integration of IoT-based devices increases the complexity of the wireless field area networks which opens up security vulnerabilities and can impact the grid.
 We discuss the FDI threats relevant to this category in Section \ref{sec:fielddevices}

 \item Control Center: Network operation outsourcing and the complexity of connection and communication of Supervisory Control and Data Acquisition (SCADA) components within the power distribution control center are prone to FDI threats which can adversely impact the stable operation of smart grids.
 FDI threats targeting the control center are discussed in Section \ref{sec:controlcentre}.